 Reporting by Irfanul Haq

-A notification of the provincial government allowed schools to increase their fees by 5%.
-The court ruled this notification is null and void.
+The verdict came out this Monday, restraining all private schools in Sindh from increasing the fees until the government drafts a new policy.
+The court ruled that the provincial government’s notification allowing the 5% annual increase is null and void.
 However, it added, the notification will be effective for 90 days, during which the government will devise a new policy.

 Writing by Minerwa Tahir